Home/Blog Center/

 Once you have the correct cables and adapters, it's time to connect your iPhone to the projector:

-• For iPhone 15 with USB-C, connect directly with a USB-C to USB-C cable for USB-C supported projectors, or use a USB-C to HDMI adapter for HDMI-only projectors.
+• For iPhone 15 with USB-C, connect directly with a USB-C to USB-C cable for USB-C supported projectors, or use a USB-C to HDMI adapter for HDMI-only projectors.For VGA-supported projectors, use a USB-C to VGA adapter to establish the connection.

 Step 3: Selecting the Correct Input Source

 After connecting your iPhone to the projector, you need to ensure that the projector is set to receive input from the right source.
-Navigate to the projector's input options and select the 'USB' or 'HDMI' input, depending on your connection.
+Navigate to the projector's input options and select the 'USB' 'HDMI' or 'VGA' input, depending on your connection.
 This action signals the projector to accept data from the connected iPhone.

 Step 4: Initiating Projection